-Dem impeachment witness unloads on GOP senator, as Dems argue during 3rd day of Trump's trial
+Dem impeachment witness unloads on GOP senator, as Dems wrap 3rd day of Trump's trial

 The off-field spat began Thursday evening on Twitter, when Tennesse GOP Sen. Marsha Blackburn quoted the commanding officer of Lt.
 Col. Alexander Vindman as saying that Vindman was a "political activist in uniform."

 Vindman, a National Security Council official, has testified that Trump's Ukraine dealings left him in a state of "shock," and Democrats were quoting from Vindman's remarks during the trial.
-Vindman has denied knowing the identity of the whistleblower who flagged Trump's fateful July 25 call with Ukraine's president.
+Vindman has denied knowing the identity of the whistleblower who flagged Trump's fateful July 25 phone call with Ukraine's president -- a claim that Republicans have questioned, because under cross-examination last year, Vindman apparently admitted to leaking the contents of Trump's call to whistleblower.

 Blackburn tweeted, "Adam Schiff is hailing Alexander Vindman as an American patriot.
 How patriotic is it to badmouth and ridicule our great nation in front of Russia, America’s greatest enemy? ...
 Alexander Vindman broke the chain of command and leaked the contents of the President’s July 25th phone call to his pal, the 'whistleblower.'
 Over a policy dispute with the President!
 How is that not vindictive?"